-- How to Convert to a Roth IRA After Age 59 1/2
+How to Withdraw Converted Funds From a Roth IRA After Age 60

 Qualified distributions from a Roth IRA -- that is, distributions that are free of tax or penalty -- must meet a two-pronged test.
 Reaching age 59 1/2 satisfies one-half of the test.
 The other half consists of satisfying the five-year holding period.
 Each time you convert a traditional IRA or other pretax qualified retirement plan to a Roth, you must wait five years before you can withdraw it without tax consequences.
 Consequently, even after age 60, if the account has been open for less than five years, a conversion withdrawal is subject to a penalty.